ozilota/ozilota/README.md

-- 👋 Hi, I’m @ozilota
+- 👋 Hi, I’m Oğuzhan
-- 👀 I’m interested in Java, Python, C# and Unity.
+- 👀 I’m interested in PHP, Java, Python and Unity.
-- 🌱 I’m currently learning unity.
 - 📫 How to reach me oguzhanert55@gmail.com